 Dr Marguerite Nyhan

-Marguerite's academic work has been featured extensively in the media, including in the Irish Times, the Guardian newspaper and NPR.
-She has spoken to a range of audiences globally; from lecturing at MIT and Harvard University, and giving a TED talk in Dublin to addressing the World Health Organisation in Moscow and the United Nations Environment Assembly in Kenya.
+Marguerite’s work has been featured extensively in the media, including in the Guardian newspaper, NPR, the Irish Times and the Irish Independent.
+She has spoken to a range of audiences globally; from lecturing at MIT and Harvard, and giving a TED talk in her home country of Ireland to addressing the United Nations Environment Assembly in Kenya.

 Dr. Nyhan is always interested in hearing from people who would like to pursue a Masters, a PhD or conduct Post-Doctoral research with her supervision.